hostadam/ares/docs/README.md

 # Ares
 Ares is a plugin library designed to provide developers with easy access to multiple frameworks and utilities.

+### 3.0.0
-Please note that the latest version, 3.0.0, brings changes to how Ares is accessed.
-Instead of a singleton, it's now integrated into  native Bukkit services.
+Please note that the latest version, 3.0.0, brings many changes to Ares.
+* Instead of a singleton, it's now integrated into native Bukkit services.
+Review the updated section below for initialization.
+* The scoreboard system has been optimized heavily, and a critical issue with concurrency has been fixed.
+* Improved chat input API

 ### Important Information
 * Ares has been tested multiple times, but it may contain bugs or other issues.
 You are encouraged to report this here on GitHub.